sejori/Hackaranda-AcerAces/README.md

     - This enables the variable for this `npm start` command only and no following commands
 - `$key=value; npm start` for powershell
     - This enables the variable for the process, and hence for all following commands.
+## TIMEOUT
+- The `TIMEOUT` environment variable is preset when the bot is launched by the server.
+- It contains the timeout limit for each move.

 ## DEBUG
 - Setting `DEBUG` to `true` enables you to see both hands when playing against a bot.

 ## NOCOLOUR
 - Setting `NOCOLOUR` to `true` disables the `chalk` module, and hence any colours.
     - Use if there are any issues with cards blending into backgrounds.